-• Arrange to see the Programme Lead and, if that does not help, the Head of Department Contact your student representatives sitting on the Student-Staff Committee who can raise your concern in the meetings, or bring the matter directly to the School's attention.
+• Contact your student representatives sitting on the Student-Staff Committee who can raise your concern in the meetings, or bring the matter directly to the School's attention.
 Student feedback questionnaires for each course unit are reviewed as part of our annual monitoring process.
-Ultimately, students have recourse to the College Complaints Procedure (available on the web).
+Ultimately, students have recourse to the University Complaints Procedure (available on the web).